MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/README.md

 - [Power BI](https://azure.microsoft.com/en-us/products/power-bi/)

-## Deploy the Solution Accelerator to Azure
+## Deploy the Accelerator to Azure

 Go to the [Deployment Guide](Deploy.md) to deploy the Azure Resources to your Azure subscription.